624th ASTS participates in RIMPAC 2024

-Eight Citizen Airmen from the 624th Aeromedical Staging Squadron participated in Rim of the Pacific exercise at Ford Island, Hawaii, on July 12, 2024.
-The 624th ASTS members responded to helicopters from U.S. Army, Peruvian and Mexican partners which were used for medical transport of patients for training.
+Eight Citizen Airmen from the 624th Aeromedical Staging Squadron participated in the Rim of the Pacific exercise at Ford Island, Hawaii, on July 12, 2024.
+The 624th ASTS members responded to helicopters from the U.S. Army and Peruvian and Mexican partners to transport patients for training.

-Forty-one Citizen Airmen from the 624th Aeromedical Staging Squadron participated in the 29th exercise of the biennial Rim of the Pacific at Joint Base Pearl Harbor-Hickam, Hawaii, on July 17, 2024.
-The 624th ASTS members responded to a simulated mass casualty event during the training.
-They treated and prepared patients in an En Route Patient Staging System for movement onto an AMBUS and C-17 aircraft.

 |Date Taken: